checkupjs/checkup/packages/cli/README.md

   -h, --help                       show CLI help

-  -l, --listTasks                  List all available tasks to run.
+  -l, --list-tasks                  List all available tasks to run.

-  -o, --outputFile=outputFile      Specify file to write report to.
+  -o, --output-file=outputFile      Specify file to write report to.

   -t, --task=task                  Runs specific task specified by the fully
                                    qualified task name in the format